- Central location, close to South Beach shopping and nightlife

 The treatments at Renew Spa don’t come cheap -- the most basic massages are well over $100.
 Still, there are some unusual treatments at The Royal Palm that aren’t easy to come by, such as “Power Animal Discovery,” “Vitamin Drip Treatment,” and “Mindful Waves,” which monitors brainwaves while displaying inspirational imagery.

-With three hotel bars and a nightclub, guests won’t go thirsty
+With three hotel bars, guests won’t go thirsty

-Between the lobby bar, pool bar, rum bar, and swanky SL nightclub, there’s plenty to drink at The Royal Palm.
+Between the lobby bar, pool bar, and rum bar, there’s plenty to drink at The Royal Palm.
 As at most places in South Beach, the alcoholic drinks are on the pricey side.

 In the evenings the Lobby Lounge transforms into a bar specializing in designer cocktails made from fresh fruit and herbs.
 The bar also serves beer, wine, and snacks from Florida Cookery.